Hiking in Italy: The 8 Best Routes in the Dolomites

 7. Regular breaks: Timely and regular breaks not only serve to provide welcome relaxation, but also make it possible to enjoy the countryside.
 In addition, the body needs regular food and drink to maintain performance and concentration.

 8. Child responsibility: Hiking in the mountains can also be fun and exciting for children - provided the route is chosen and planned accordingly.
-Diversity and playful exploration is much more important for children than altimeters and distances traveled.
+Diversity and playful exploration is much more important for children than elevation gain and distances traveled.
 Dangerous routes require unconditional 1-on-1 help from an experienced adult.
 Extensive tours requiring long periods of concentration are not suitable for children.
 If children don't like it, chances are they won't just want to go on a hiking trip again.

 9. Small groups: Small groups provide flexibility and enable mutual support.
 It is also advisable to inform people at home about your plans, what route you are taking, and when you plan to return.
 Even small incidents can lead to unpleasant emergencies.